ibnlanre/portal/README.md

 ### Provide fallback values: `fallback()`

-The `fallback()` function acts as a selector that provides default values for missing properties.
-This is particularly useful when working with atomic objects that might have been cleared of their values, or any scenario where you want to ensure complete data structures.
+The `fallback()` function acts as a selector that provides default values for missing properties, ensuring you always get complete data structures.

 **Syntax:**